Tinhal/Tinhal.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am an incoming Master student in Artificial Intelligence & Robotics at [Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University](https://iiis.tsinghua.edu.cn/). under the supervision of [Prof. Huazhe Xu](http://hxu.rocks/).
-Now, I am a senior student at [School of Mechanical Engineering and Automation](http://smea.hitsz.edu.cn/), [Harbin Institute of Technology (Shenzhen)](https://www.hitsz.edu.cn/index.html).
+I am an incoming Master student in Artificial Intelligence & Robotics at [<u>Institute for Interdisciplinary Information Sciences (IIIS), Tsinghua University</u> ](https://iiis.tsinghua.edu.cn/)under the supervision of [Prof. Huazhe Xu](http://hxu.rocks/).

+Now, I am a senior student at [<u>School of Mechanical Engineering and Automation</u>](http://smea.hitsz.edu.cn/), [<u>Harbin Institute of Technology (Shenzhen)</u>](https://www.hitsz.edu.cn/index.html).
 My major is Automation, with a minor in Computer Science and Technology.

-My research interests mainly include reinforcement learning and robotics.
-I'm particularly interested in the integration of reinforcement learning algorithms with actual robotic hardware.
+My research interests mainly include reinforcement learning🖥️ and robotics🤖.
+I'm particularly interested in the integration of reinforcement learning algorithms with actual robotic hardware🦾.

-Apart from this, I am also particularly interested in medicine and electronic circuits.
+Apart from this, I am also particularly interested in medicine🩺 and electronic circuits🔌.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.